An ongoing dialogue with our stakeholders

-The Group intends to pursue these initiatives and launch further projects in 2021 to create an even more strategic and proactive process of stakeholder relations, designed to help guide TotalEnergies’ transformation into a multi-energy company and, more largely, offer concrete evidence that the Group is fully engaged in the challenges facing society.
+The Company intends to pursue these initiatives and launch further projects in 2021 to create an even more strategic and proactive process of stakeholder relations, designed to help guide TotalEnergies’ transformation into a multi-energy company and, more largely, offer concrete evidence that the Company is fully engaged in the challenges facing society.

 (1) Measuring Stakeholder Capitalism Towards Common Metrics and Consistent Reporting of Sustainable Value Creation, White paper, septembre 2020.